narenkarthikx/edGo-ai-learning-tutor/docs/FLASHCARDS_README.md

 ## What's Been Created

-I've built a complete, intuitive flashcard system for your AI Learn Buddy platform!
+I've built a complete, intuitive flashcard system for your AI Edvion platform!
 Here's what's included:

 ### ✅ New Files Created